Blink Outdoor Camera Review 2023

 Blink Outdoor Equipment

 Now we’ve set up just about every type of security camera there is and shared plenty of tips and tricks over the years.
 But with Blink, there’s no secrets or even recommendations.
 It’s one of the easiest cameras to set up.
-Great news if you’re not technologically inclined, and even better news if you’re looking to outfit your home inside and out.
-The Blink Outdoor’s little sister, the Blink Mini, is even easier to work with.
-Read more about that in our full Blink Mini review.
+Great news if you’re not technologically inclined.
+All you need is your smartphone and the Blink app, and the app itself will guide you as you go.

 All that is to say we didn’t have any trouble getting this or any other Blink camera to integrate into our network.
 Adding it to the Blink camera system we were already testing took no longer than 5 minutes, but do keep in mind it’ll take longer than that – up to 10 minutes – to pair the camera if you’re using Blink for the first time.